John Cameron Swayze: Product spokesman

 Over a period of twenty years beginning in 1956, Swayze became widely known as the commercial spokesman for Timex watches, and for the slogan "It takes a licking and keeps on ticking."
 In one of these commercials, performed live, he strapped the watch to the propeller blades of an outboard motor, lowered it into a tank of water and ran the motor for a few seconds.
 When he pulled the motor out of the water and tipped up the blades, the watch was missing.
 Unfazed, he ad libbed, "It's probably on the bottom of the tank–still ticking."
 Swayze performed in Timex commercials that were mock newscasts before delivering the trademark catchphrase.

 Swayze appeared in commercials for auto manufacturer Studebaker, promoting the company's 1963 "Standard" model.

 He also appeared in a Volvo television commercial, driven in an early 1970s two-door model on a muddy racetrack by a professional rally driver.
-In a tip of the hat to Swayze's Timex commercials, the announcer intones, "We've strapped John Cameron Swayze to this stock, standard Volvo to demonstrate just how much this man can take."
+In a tip of the hat to Swayze's Timex commercials (and also to Volvo's own reputation for ruggedness and reliability), the announcer intones, "We've strapped John Cameron Swayze to this stock, standard Volvo to demonstrate just how much this man can take."

 Swayze appeared in a 1984 commercial for radio station WHTZ in New York City, which was broadcast in other markets promoting different radio stations.